boomerang-io/webapp-packages/packages/webapp-spa-server/README.md

 ## Defaults

-Some of the values, both config and environment variables have defaults in the server that make deploying to the IBM Cloud Private work out-of-the-box.
+Some of the values, both config and environment variables have defaults in the server that make deploying to the RedHat OpenShift work out-of-the-box.

 APP_ROOT